girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Pizza Price Prediction/README.md

 ### Aim:

-The aim of this project is to predict Solar Radiations emitted by the Sun.
-We will be using the Solar Radiation Dataset from Kaggle.We are going to analyze and try to predict the radiation using this dataset , keeping in mind the various factors and correlated coefficients which will help us in detereming the radiation emission levels.
+The aim of this project is to predict Pizza Prices based on the different features.
+We will be using the Pizza Prediction Dataset from Kaggle which is research based on Pizza Prices in Indonesia , hence the prices mentioned in the dataset are in Rupiah as well.We are going to analyze and try to predict the pizza prices using this dataset , keeping in mind the various factors and correlated coefficients which will help us in determining the accurate pizza prices.

 ---
 ### Desciption
-Solar radiation, often called the solar resource or just sunlight, is a general term for the electromagnetic radiation emitted by the sun.
-Solar radiation can be captured and turned into useful forms of energy, such as heat and electricity, using a variety of technologies.
-However, the technical feasibility and economical operation of these technologies at a specific location depends on the available solar resource.
+Pizza is an Italian dish consisting of a usually round, flattened base of leavened wheat-based dough topped with tomatoes, cheese, and often various other ingredients (such as anchovies, mushrooms, onions, olives, pineapple, meat, etc.), which is then baked at a high temperature, traditionally in a wood-fired oven.
+A small pizza is sometimes called a pizzetta.
+A person who makes pizza is known as a pizzaiolo.

 ### Libraries Used:
 - pandas